Skip to main content

 P3 Part of the platform is down or unavailable, user applications are still available

-Click the create dedicated Public Slack channel for the incident.
+Tick the Create a dedicated Public Slack channel for this incident box.
 You should use this channel to manage the incident.

-At your discretion, you may also wish to notify users now via ask-modernisation-platform and/or modernisation-platform-update, however you may prefer to leave this until later in the process, when more information is available.
+At your discretion, you may also wish to notify users now via ask-modernisation-platform and/or modernisation-platform-update, however please ensure that this does not replace the Status Page update (see later in the guidance).

 3. Assign roles